Dorset and Somerset Air Ambulance: Deployment and delivery

 Dorset and Somerset Air Ambulance is tasked by a dedicated Helicopter Emergency Medical Service (HEMS) desk, located at the South Western Ambulance Service NHS Foundation Trust clinical hub in Exeter.

-Paid for by the five air ambulance charities it serves Dorset and Somerset Air Ambulance, Devon Air Ambulance, Cornwall Air Ambulance, Great Western Air Ambulance Charity and Wiltshire Air Ambulance.
+Paid for by the five air ambulance charities it serves; Dorset and Somerset Air Ambulance, Devon Air Ambulance, Cornwall Air Ambulance, Great Western Air Ambulance Charity and Wiltshire Air Ambulance.
 The HEMS desk is staffed by specific dispatchers who understand the capabilities of air ambulances and the regulations that govern the deployment.
 These individuals play a crucial role in deciding where and when the helicopter is deployed.
-They can also call on support from the Coastguard, Police and Search and Rescue should the need arise.
+They can also call on support from HM Coastguard, Police and Search and Rescue should the need arise.

 Critical care and outreach cars

 Dorset and Somerset Air Ambulance also provide an enhanced care service across Dorset and Somerset using outreach cars.
-The critical care and outreach cars are Skoda Kodiaqs which have been converted by South Western Ambulance Service NHS Foundation Trust (SWASfT) to ensure they meet all the standards and regulations of their existing fleet of rapid response vehicles.
+The Škoda Octavia critical care and outreach car has been converted by South Western Ambulance Service NHS Foundation Trust (SWASfT) to ensure it meets all the standards and regulations of their existing fleet of rapid response vehicles.

-They are equipped with the same high standards and base level of equipment that you would find on a land ambulance including: oxygen, response bags, paediatric, burns and asthma kits, defibrillator, major incident triage packs and traction splints.
+The car is equipped with the same high standards and base level of equipment that you would find on a land ambulance including: oxygen, response bags, paediatric, burns and asthma kits, defibrillator, major incident triage packs and traction splints.

 The vehicles enhance their service by enabling them to respond to incidents when elements restrict the helicopter flying and to provide an additional enhanced care service in Dorset and Somerset.
 They also give the charity additional resources to despatch, in the need of a medical emergency which requires both the helicopter and a land vehicle.

 Finances

 The service they provide is 95% funded by charitable giving.
 In 2023, the air ambulance service was tasked to 2,424 incidents; with each mission costing approximately £3,500.
 Together, with your support, we can be there for patients today, tomorrow and in the future.

 Members of the Dorset and Somerset Air Ambulance Team.

-In the year ending March 2024, the charity's income was £9.4 million and expenditure was £9.8M, of which it spent £8.6M operating its helicopter and rapid response vehicle.
+In the year ending March 2025, the charity's income was £11.0 million and expenditure was £10.1M, of which it spent £8.5M (84%) operating its helicopter and rapid response vehicle.

 This money has to be raised largely from charitable donations.
 The charity is supported by volunteers spread across the two counties who work to raise funds to ensure that this service continues.
 It also runs a weekly lottery, which in 2019 accounted for 48% of the charity's income.
-In 2024, the charity had 24 employees, of which three were paid between £60,000 and £110,000 a year.
+In 2025, the charity had 25 employees, of which three were paid between £60,000 and £110,000 a year.

 In 2019, the charity's patron, Somerset racing driver Jenson Button, wrote the foreword to Haynes Publishing Group's new publication Air Ambulance Operations Manual.

 The book, written in the style of traditional Haynes Manuals, features cutaway diagrams of the charity's AW169 helicopter.
 The publisher is making a donation of £0.75 from the sale of every copy to benefit air ambulance charities across the United Kingdom.